Federal Ministry for the Environment and Consumer Protection (BMUV); Umweltbundesamt (UBA)

 The Green Tech Atlas is a comprehensive publication that regularly provides an overview of the markets for environmental technologies and resource efficiency in Germany.
 It serves as the central source of information on the significance, status and future perspectives of green technologies in Germany.

 The last edition was the Green Tech Atlas 2021.
-Prognos was commissioned with compiling the new edition, which will be officially released in spring 2025.
+Prognos was commissioned with compiling the new edition.
 As in the previous studies, the Green Tech Atlas 2025 will present current developments in the “Green tech industry - made in Germany” and illustrate the opportunities as well as the risks.

 We created a founded quantitative analysis of the green tech industry with the help of the Prognos envigos environmental economy model.